 IHT planning can be a complex area with many moving parts to consider.

-There are significant amounts of tax that can be saved, but care is required to ensure that the planning takes account, in advance, of the various what if scenarios that can arise.
-Once gifts are made the access and control over the capital is gone.
+There are significant amounts of tax that can be saved, but care is required to ensure that the planning takes account, in advance, of the various what-if scenarios that can arise.
+Once gifts are made the access and control of the capital is gone.